Skip to Content

 All courses visit the beautiful riverside of the Great Ouse.
 Courses 1-5 visit Bedford Castle, most adult courses go to the town centre, and longer courses visit housing areas.

-Junior courses will have a marshalled, timed out road crossing and are otherwise traffic free.
+Courses 6 and 7 will have a marshalled crossing with a 2-minute timeout (encountered twice), and are otherwise traffic free.

 Bedford is mainly flat, so there is minimal elevation change across the area.
 However, you may encounter bridges, underpasses and steps depending on route choice.

 Course maps will be printed on waterproof paper and will include control descriptions.
 There will be loose control descriptions in the lanes.
-Courses 6 and 7 will have text control descriptions, with pictorial descriptions for all other courses.
+Course 7 will have combined text and pictorial control descriptions.
+All other courses will have pictorial descriptions only.

 Dog restrictions